-When it comes to Japan, there is no shortage of interesting and meaningful souvenirs to buy.
-From quirky and frivolous to practical and useful, there's something for everyone.
-Below we have whittled down the options to eight affordable, memorable and authentic Japanese goods that will serve as wonderful keepsakes to remind you of your adventures in Japan.
+When it comes to souvenirs from Japan, you'll find a wide array of interesting and meaningful options.
+Whether you're looking for quirky trinkets or practical items, there's something for everyone.
+Here, we've narrowed it down to eight affordable, memorable, and authentic Japanese goods that will make wonderful keepsakes from your adventure in Japan.

 table of contents